CyberWorld

 CyberWorld is a 2000 American 3D animated anthology film shown in IMAX and IMAX 3D, presented by Intel.
-Several segments originally filmed in 2-D were converted to 3-D format.
-The film was cited as the first 3D animated film, as presented on its website.
+Several segments originally filmed in 2D were converted to 3D format by IMAX.
+As presented on its website, it was labelled the first 3D animated film in IMAX.

 Plot

-Phig commences the movie by showing the audience the "CyberWorld", a futuristic museum of infinite possibilities.
-Meanwhile, three computer bugs (Buzzed, Wired, and Frazzled) come and try to eat the CyberWorld through its number coding.
-When Phig knows about them and hunts for the destructive computer bugs, she presents various short stock clips of computer animated productions, such as scenes from Antz and episodes of The Simpsons post-converted to 3D.
+A guide named Phig commences the movie by showing the audience the "CyberWorld", a futuristic museum of infinite possibilities.
+Meanwhile, three computer bugs (Buzzed, Wired, and Frazzled) try to eat the CyberWorld through its number coding.
+When Phig learns about them, she goes on the hunt for the destructive computer bugs while presenting various short premade clips of computer-animated productions, such as scenes from Antz and "Homer³" from The Simpsons.

-In the end, Buzzed, Wired and Frazzled create a black hole (akin to "Homer³"), which inexplicitly leads to their deaths for all the trouble they have caused.
-Phig is nearly swallowed up as well, but not before her "knight in cyber armor" technician Hank reboots the entire system just as she is sucked into the vortex.
+In the end, Buzzed, Wired and Frazzled create a black hole (the one seen in "Homer³"), which kills them.
+Phig almost gets swallowed up in the hole, but not before her "knight in cyber armor," technician Hank, reboots the entire system just as she gets sucked up into the vortex.
 Phig concludes the movie by explaining to the audience that none of the events caused by the bugs ever occurred.
-To prove her point, she attempts to summon her battle gear, only to receive a pink bunny outfit in return (a similar trick the bugs played on her in the film's midsection).
+She attempts to summon her battle gear to prove her point, only to receive a pink bunny outfit in return (a similar trick the bugs played on her in the film's midsection).